-- 37. In outline, Part 4, Chapter 3 sections 219-229 of the Finance Act 2014, introduced a new regime of accelerated payment notices, requiring the taxpayer to pay the amount stated in the notice within 90 days.
-The effect of a notice is to disturb the ordinary position that no tax is payable until an enquiry into a given taxpayer is complete and any appeal against an amendment or assessment arising is determined.
+37 In outline, Part 4, Chapter 3, sections 219-229 of the Finance Act 2014, introduced a new regime of accelerated payment notices, requiring the taxpayer to pay the amount stated in the notice within 90 days.
+The effect of a notice is to disturb the ordinary position that no tax is payable until an inquiry into a given taxpayer is complete and any appeal against an amendment or assessment arising is determined.
 Parliament's aim is to reduce the incentive to enter tax avoidance schemes by enabling HMRC, at a relatively early stage, to require the payment of an amount calculated to be equivalent to what it regards as the understated tax.
-The result is that if tax is ultimately found to be payable, the taxpayer does not have the advantage of withholding payment to HMRC until after what might be a lengthy period of investigation and appeal: see R (on the application of Rowe) v.
-Revenue and Customs Commissioners [2015] EWHC 2293 (Admin); [2015] BTC 27, [20], per Simler J; Walapu v.
-Revenue and Customs Commissioners [2016] EWHC 658 (Admin); [2016] BTC 14, [6], per Green J. - 38.
-Pursuant to section 228 of the Finance Act 2014, there is separate provision for accelerated payments in Schedule 32 of the Act "in relation to partnerships."
-Schedule 32 is headed "Accelerated Payments and Partnerships", and the effect of its paragraph 2 (a) is that Chapter 3 of Part 4 of the Finance Act 2014 does not apply where "a tax enquiry is in progress in relation to a partnership return".
-Paragraph 2(2) states that no accelerated payment notice may be given to the representative partner of the partnership, or a successor of that partner, by reason of that enquiry or appeal.
-Instead, Schedule 32 "makes provision for partner payment notices" and accelerated partner payments in such cases: paragraph 2(3). - 39.
-Various terms are used in paragraph 2 "tax enquiry", "partnership return" and "representative partner" and it is convenient to consider their definition before proceeding further.
-Tax enquiry is defined in section 202(2) to include: - a) an enquiry under section 9A or 12AC of the TMA 1970 (enquiries into self assessment returns for income tax and capital gains tax), including an enquiry by virtue of notice being deemed to be given under section 9A of that Act by virtue of section 12AC(6) of that Act...
+The result is that if tax is ultimately found to be payable, the taxpayer does not have the advantage of withholding payment to HMRC until after what might be a lengthy period of investigation and appeal: see R (Rowe) v Revenue and Customs Comrs [2015] EWHC 2293 (Admin), at [20] per Simler J; Walapu v Revenue and Customs Comrs [2016] EWHC 658 (Admin), at [6], per Green J.

+38 Pursuant to section 228 of the Finance Act 2014, there is separate provision for accelerated payments in Schedule 32 to the Act "in relation to partnerships."
+Schedule 32 is headed "Accelerated Payments and Partnerships", and the effect of its paragraph 2(a) is that Chapter 3 of Part 4 of the Finance Act 2014 does not apply where "a tax inquiry is in progress in relation to a partnership return".
+Paragraph 2(2) states that no accelerated payment notice may be given to the representative partner of the partnership, or a successor of that partner, by reason of that inquiry or appeal.
+Instead, Schedule 32 "makes provision for partner payment notices" and accelerated partner payments in such cases: paragraph 2(3).

+39 Various terms are used in paragraph 2-"tax inquiry", "partnership return" and "representative partner"-and it is convenient to consider their definition before proceeding further.
+Tax inquiry is defined in section 202(2) to include: (a) an inquiry under section 9A or 12AC of the TMA 1970 (inquiries into self assessment returns for income tax and capital gains tax), including an inquiry by virtue of notice being deemed to be given under section 9A of that Act by virtue of section 12AC(6) of that Act ...
 "Partnership return" is defined in paragraph 1(2) to mean "a return in pursuance of a notice under section 12AA(2) or (3) of the TMA 1970" [the Taxes Management Act 1970].
 Finally, paragraph 1(2) defines the "representative partner" in relation to a partnership return as the person who was required by a notice served under or for the purposes of section 12AA(2) or (3) of the TMA 1970 to deliver the return.

-40. The key provision for partner payment notices is then set out in paragraph 3 of Schedule 32.
+40 The key provision for partner payment notices is then set out in paragraph 3 of Schedule 32.
 In so far as relevant it provides:

-"3(1) Where a partnership return has been made in respect of a partnership, HMRC may give a notice (a 'partner payment notice') to each relevant partner of the partnership if Conditions A to C are met.

-(2) Condition A is that -

-(a) a tax enquiry is in progress in relation to the partnership return, or

-(b) an appeal has been made in relation to an amendment of the return or against a conclusion stated by a closure notice in relation to a tax enquiry into the return..."
+- "(1) Where a partnership return has been made in respect of a partnership, HMRC may give a notice (a 'partner payment notice') to each relevant partner of the partnership if Conditions A to C are met. - "(2) Condition A is that- (a) a tax inquiry is in progress in relation to the partnership return, or (b) an appeal has been made in relation to an amendment of the return or against a conclusion stated by a closure notice in relation to a tax inquiry into the return."